bodywork-ml/ml-pipeline-engineering/README.md

             == n_rows_in_dataset)
 ```

 To help with testing, we have saved a snapshot of CSV data to `tests/resources/dataset.csv` within the project repository, and made it available as a `DataFrame` to all tests in this model, via a [Pytest fixture](https://docs.pytest.org/en/6.2.x/fixture.html) called `dataset`.
-There is only one unit test for this function and it tests that `prepare_data` splits labels from features, for both  ‘test’ and ‘train’ sets, and that it doesn’t loose any rows of data in the process.
-It we refactor `prepare_data` in the future, then this test will help prevent us from accidentally leaking the label into the features.
+There is only one unit test for this function and it tests that `prepare_data` splits labels from features, for both  ‘test’ and ‘train’ sets, and that it doesn’t lose any rows of data in the process.
+If we refactor `prepare_data` in the future, then this test will help prevent us from accidentally leaking the label into the features.

 ### Train Model